 - Submit a resume and a cover letter

-- Screened applicants will be invited for an in-person interview during the week of November 9, 2020 for Ithaca applicants.
+- Screened applicants will be invited for a virtual interview during the week of November 15 or 22, 2021 for Ithaca applicants.

 - Selected applicants are required to sign a non-disclosure agreement